elangovana/kendra-ui-sample/README.md

 ### Prerequisites/dependencies

 * Existing React web application
-    * If you don’t have a React web application already, please refer to this guide (https://reactjs.org/docs/create-a-new-react-app.html)for more information on how to create a React web application.
+    * If you donï¿½t have a React web application already, please refer to this guide (https://reactjs.org/docs/create-a-new-react-app.html)for more information on how to create a React web application.
 Alternatively you can follow steps to set up a new react development environment right below.
 * Ensure your development environment has the following frameworks/libraries:
     * React (version 16.8.10)
     * Bootstrap (version: 4.3.1)